h4rvey-g/Note-Blog/content/USMLE/Infective disease/HIV therapy.md

 	- <span style="background:rgba(240, 200, 0, 0.2)">Zidovudine (ZDV, formerly AZT)</span>
 - Mechanism of action
 	- NRTIs act as nucleoside analogs → <span style="background:rgba(240, 200, 0, 0.2)">competitive blockage of nucleoside binding to reverse transcriptase → inhibition of formation of 3' to 5' phosphodiester linkages → termination of DNA chain</span> → inhibition of RNA to DNA reverse transcription
-	- Activation <span style="background:rgba(240, 200, 0, 0.2)">requires intracellular phosphorylation</span>, thus, NRTI efficacy is reliant on kinase availability and activity, which varies depending on cell functionality and activation state.
+	- Activation <span style="background:rgba(240, 200, 0, 0.2)">requires intracellular phosphorylation</span>, into their active triphosphate form <span style="background:rgba(240, 200, 0, 0.2)">like natural nucleotides</span>
+		- thus, NRTI efficacy is reliant on kinase availability and activity, which varies depending on cell functionality and activation state.

 ![[Pasted image 20231210153709.png|Pasted image 20231210153709.png]]
 >[!Mnemonic]
 >Zi<font color="#ffc000">dov</font>udine -> get <font color="#ffc000">rid of</font> [[Hemoglobin variants|hemoglobin]] -> [[anemia|anemia]]

 # NNRTIs
+- Mechanism of action
+	- Noncompetitive inhibitors of viral reverse transcriptase that <span style="background:rgba(240, 200, 0, 0.2)">bind to the reverse transcriptase at a different location than NRTIs</span>
+	- NNRTIs <span style="background:rgba(240, 200, 0, 0.2)">do not require intracellular phosphorylation</span> for activation because they are direct inhibitors.

 ![[Pasted image 20231210154222.png|Pasted image 20231210154222.png]]
 ![[Pasted image 20231210154344.png|Pasted image 20231210154344.png]](The dog is trying to poop in the den)
 # Protease inhibitors